Fill your College Details

 Properties of an expression tree

-• Leaf nodes represent operands (numbers or variables).
+• Leaf nodes represent operands (numbers, or variables).

-For example, the expression (3 + 5) * (2 - 1) can be represented as an expression tree where:
+For instance, the expression tree for the equation (3 + 5) * (2 - 1) looks like this:

-• The root is the multiplication operator ‘*’.
+• with the multiplication operator '*'

 *